 IUD (Intrauterine Device)

-The intrauterine device is a small T-shaped device that is inserted through the cervix into the uterus by a medical professional.
-Once the IUD is in place, it provides effective contraception for 3, 5 or 10 years, depending on which type of IUD is used.
-At the end of 5 or 10 years—or anytime earlier if a woman wishes—the IUD can be removed, also by a medical professional.
-Fertility is expected to return immediately after the IUD is removed.
+An intrauterine device (IUD) is a small T-shaped piece of plastic that is inserted through the cervix into the uterus by a medical professional.
+Once the IUD is in place, it provides effective contraception for 3 to 10 years, depending on which type of device is used.
+Once it expires—or anytime earlier if a woman wishes—the IUD can be removed, also by a medical professional.
+Fertility is expected to return immediately after it is removed.
 Visit our IUD (Intrauterine Device) page to learn more.

 Permanent Birth Control

 For women who are certain that they have completed their families, sterilization may be an attractive option.
-Tubal sterilization is a procedure in which the fallopian tubes are permanently sealed off in order to prevent pregnancy.
-Once the fallopian tubes are sealed, the sperm and egg cannot meet, and pregnancy does not occur.
-Tubal sterilization was first reported in 1880, and now used worldwide by more couples than any other method of contraception.
+Tubal sterilization is a procedure in which the fallopian tubes are permanently sealed or removed completely in order to prevent pregnancy.
+Once the fallopian tubes are sealed or removed, the sperm and egg cannot meet, and pregnancy does not occur.
+Tubal sterilization was first reported in 1880 and now used worldwide by more couples than any other method of contraception.
 Visit our Permanent Birth Control page to learn more.